jobaTheBuilder/covid19de_monitor/README.md

                         Print Stadt occupancy rate
   -b BUNDESLAND, --bundesland BUNDESLAND
                         Show the percentage of occupied beds in a specific state.
 Example: -b BY -d, --deutschland     Show the Percentage of all occupied beds in Germany -dn, --deutschlandwithemergency
-                        Show the Percentage of all occupied beds in Germany including the 7 day emergency beds -bn BUNDESLANDWITHEMERGENCY, --bundeslandwithemergency BUNDESLANDWITHEMERGENCY
+                        Show the Percentage of all occupied beds in Germany including the 7 day emergency beds
+  -bn BUNDESLANDWITHEMERGENCY, --bundeslandwithemergency BUNDESLANDWITHEMERGENCY
                         Show the percentage of occupied beds in a specific state including the 7 day emergency beds.
-Example: -bn BYoptional arguments:
+Example: -bn BY -p PREFIX, --prefix PREFIX
+                        Print given prefix as String before the actual number.
+Example: -p 'BY beds' -bn BY
   -la, --listareas      Prints all names of the Landreise and Städte -a AREAS, --areas AREAS
                         Receives JSON file with defined areas of interest.